IowaDave/8266-Firmware-for-MakerBit/README.md

 The 8266 is on the module at the bottom of the photo.
 This one happens to be a Wemos-style (Lolin) ESP-12F development module.
 The breadboard is called a companion board because it helps the 8266 do more than merely connect to WiFi.

-It can connect directly to a wide variety of sensors and actuators, when it is mounted on a companion board like this.
-An 8266 on a companion board can control many types of projects standing alone, like a small Arduino.
+An 8266 module can connect directly to a wide variety of sensors and actuators, when it is mounted on a companion board like the one in this project.
+It can control many types of projects standing alone, like a small Arduino.

 ### Make It a Super-Companion

 Even better, the companion board can work as a companion to another controller, such as a MakerBit.
 The other controller can send commands via a serial connection to the 8266 and request data be sent back from it.
-Call this combination a Super Companion Board
+Call this combination a Super Companion Board.

+With suitable instructions installed in their firmware, the MakerBit and the 8266 Companion can  work together on projects that neither one of them could execute standing alone.

 To make the Super Companion work is a two-part process: